-However, commonly used materials are bronze, copper, stainless steel, and exotic materials.
-During the start-up of a plant, construction material such as nails welding slag, dirt, tools, and even snakes, cam gets caught in the piping system.
+However, bronze, copper, stainless steel, and exotic materials are commonly used.
+During the start-up of a plant, construction materials such as nails welding slag, dirt, tools, and even snakes can get caught in the piping system.
 These elements could destroy pumps, compressors, and other critical equipment in the system.

 Pipe strainers not only help remove items in a flow-through piping system.
 You can use the pipeline strainer to catch rust, leaves, and other organic material.
-For example, they are used in the start-up of LNG facilities and help remove pipeline debris.
+For example, they are used to start up LNG facilities and help remove pipeline debris.

 For instance, pipe strainers and commercial strainers can help remove scale, rust, jointing compound, and loose metal in pipelines.
-Also, pipeline strainers protect burners, valves, pumps, bearings, condensers, and nozzles in the system.
+Also, pipeline strainers protect the system’s burners, valves, pumps, bearings, condensers, and nozzles.

 Moreover, an industrial strainer will occasionally use a filter to help remove smaller particles.
 Accordingly, Dannenbaum LLC provides different types of pipeline strainers.
 For example, Y (Wye) Strainers, T (Tee Strainers), Temporary Strainers, Fabricated Duplex Strainers, Basket Strainers, and Automatic Self-Cleaning Strainers.
 Furthermore, it can offer any material of an industrial strainer.
 Additionally, most pipe strainers consist of cast steel, cast iron, stainless steel, and carbon steel.